 Charging the DNA 75 mod

-If so, you can charge your device via the USB charging port and cable supplied.
-Charging time is a bit longer this way, but the built-in charger is a useful feature nonetheless.
+You can charge the device via the USB charging port and cable supplied.
+Charging time is a bit longer this way (around 3 hours), but the built-in charger is a useful feature nonetheless.
 I used it to charge the mod for this review, but I would recommend using a dedicated battery charging unit instead, as this will cut charging time almost in half.

 Responsiveness and tank compatibility